 Helpline: 0800 58 58 58 open 5PM till midnight, 365 days a year.

 Webchat: 5PM till midnight, 365 days a year.

 Living Well Consortium (Age 16+)

-The Living Well Consortium offer free health and wellbeing services across the West Midlands including counselling, self-help, therapy, creative therapies, support services and wellbeing services.
-Support available for individuals struggling with a number of mental health difficulties including anxiety, depression, OCD, anger, emotion regulation, PTSD and coping with long term health conditions.
-This team accept self-referrals.
+The Living Well Consortium offers free health and wellbeing services across the West Midlands including counselling, self-help, therapy, creative therapies, support services and wellbeing services.
+Support is available for individuals struggling with a number of mental health difficulties including anxiety, depression, OCD, anger, emotion regulation, PTSD and coping with long-term health conditions.
+This team accepts self-referrals.

 Telephone: 0121 663 1217 (Monday to Friday, 9am-5pm)

 Open Door Youth Counselling (Age 12+)